On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Numerical Study

 \subsubsection{Smooth and strictly concave fundamental diagram}

 Let us turn to the case with a strictly concave fundamental diagram, for instance, the Greenshields fundamental diagram.
 The damping effect on the flow variations caused by the strictly concave Greenshields fundamental diagram is demonstrated in Figure \ref{figspillbackTV1}, where the supply at the entrance of $I_3$ is plotted with different choices of parameters.
-Notice that when the fundamental diagram $f(\cdot)$ takes the form of \eqref{greenshieldsdef}, the upper bound on the jumps given by \eqref{concavity2} is instantiated by
+Notice that when the fundamental diagram $f(\cdot)$ takes the explicit form of \eqref{greenshieldsdef}, the upper bound on the jumps given by \eqref{concavity2} is expressed more accurately as follows \citep{HPGFY}:

-It is clearly observed that while the exit flow of $I_3$ can have a big variation due to the presence of the signal $u_3(t)$, the supply function on the other end of the link has a reduced variation, in particular when the cycle $\Delta_B$ decreases and when the length $L$ increases.
+It is clearly observed from Figure \ref{figspillbackTV1} that while the exit flow of $I_3$ can have a big variation due to the presence of the signal $u_3(t)$, the supply function on the other end of the link has a reduced variation, in particular when the cycle $\Delta_B$ decreases and when the length $L$ increases.
 This is consistent with \eqref{GSjumpbound}.
 To further verify the bounds, Table \ref{tabjumpbd} below compares the computed jumps in supply with the theoretical bound \eqref{GSjumpbound}.
 From this table we see that the approximation error conveyed by inequality \eqref{estthm2eqnGreen} (a) is valid and correct; and (b) provides a tight bound of the error.